eyereasoner/eye/NOTES.md

 # Delta

+## logical rules and queries

 - queries use an upwards double arrow `=^`
 - backward rules use a leftwards double arrow `<=`
 - forward rules use a rightwards double arrow `=>`

+:abacus: Algorithms are constructed using logical rules and queries, with backward rules (including built-ins) providing control.

 :information_source: The name delta is inspired by these 2 deltas:
 ```